michalc/python-http-signature-server/README.md

 HTTP server agnostic Python implementation of the server side of the [IETF draft "Signing HTTP Messages"](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-00), with [cryptography](https://github.com/pyca/cryptography) the only dependency other than the Python standard library.

-A deliberate subset of the signature algorithm is implemented:
+A deliberate subset of the signature algorithm is implemented/enforced:

 - the `(request-target)` pseudo-header is required and verified;
 - the `created` parameter is required and verified, with a configurable maximum skew;